What is Sufism? Ingo Taleb Rashid and Islamic spirituality

 Since 2017, we have been teaching spiritual and holistic teachings in the Sufi tradition through special workshops under the leadership of Ingo Taleb Rashid - Sheik of the Naqshbandi-Rashidiya Sufi Lineage.
-But, with so many names of Arabic origin, difficult to pronounce and even to understand, what, in fact, is Sufism?
+But, with so many names of Arabic origin, difficult to pronounce and even to understand, what is Sufism?

 In recent decades, mainly because of the terrorist attacks carried out by radical Islamic groups, a negative and distorted image of the Islamic religion has been created, especially in the Western world.
 To make this situation even worse, there is a huge lack of knowledge about the structure of Islam.
 Within this structure, one of the least known characteristics of the Islamic religion is the mystical aspect, also known as the esoteric wing of Islam, which is the Sufism.